ElizMishina/Data_analytics_Bootcamp_Project/Brandon/README.md

 Preprocessing Data:

-    * Download dataset from csv
+    * Download dataset as csv
     * Create tables in database with CSV (SQL)
     * Read tables into Pandas using SQLAlchemy/SQLlite
     * Clean up data if needed